 Not all manufacturing categories are reshoring at the same rate.
 The economic case varies significantly by product type.

 Building materials — especially those with high weight-to-value ratios — were never heavily offshore to begin with.
 Regional manufacturing dominates concrete products, structural steel fabrication, and dimensional lumber.
+The trend here is more about regional consolidation than reshoring.

 Food and beverage manufacturing is overwhelmingly North American by regulatory and logistics necessity.
 Import requirements, cold chain constraints, and consumer labeling expectations make domestic production the default.